Bankoga/golem/README.md

 The idea is that cell localized sets of 2d convolutions are probably sufficient to capture the computational power of the highly complex neurons in a glialform matrix with the intricacy of the graph only necessary for energy efficiency reasons.
 Furthermore, the machine learning framework already serves the purpose of the glia, so there is no need to have them be represented as cells.
 What I mean by localized convolutions is that each cell has it's own set of convolutions across different shapes which makes for much smaller individual convolutions but far more of them.

 While there is a serious hardware problem for running something with the equivalent of 1 Billion neurons in real time, it should be feasible for less than the price of an average mortgage because the problem of doing 1 billion sets of operations that naturally parallelize per timestep, and all run with a single broadcast trigger, has highly performant solutions.
 Dedicated hardware is an expression of softawre, and the efficiency of any piece of software on any arbitrary piece of hardware, will be determined by the alignment of the epistimologies embedded in both.
+An appropriately aligned sammich thus makes everything so much easier.

 > Fun fact: All human languages are either epistimologies or, at a minimum, are reflections of epistimologies.